SteveTownsend/pef-moderation/README.md

 - SQL server reports are needed: reports, labeled/not labeled, moderator activity

 # Installation Notes
-Server is a VPS hosted by Digital Ocean, to the specs suggested, with backups at a small extra cost.
+Service runs on VPSs hosted by Digital Ocean, to the specs suggested, with backups at a small extra cost.
-Four domains: nafo-moderation.org/com/net/info set up at Squarespace.
+DNS domains: pef-moderation.org/com/net set up at Squarespace.
 They are just the registrar,
 all DNS setup is done in the Digital Ocean web UI.
-Web server Installation via the Console on the Digital Ocean "Droplet", which is what they call a VPS.
+Web server Installation via the Console on each Digital Ocean "Droplet", which is what they call a VPS.
 Reports arrive once it's all working properly, and can be managed using a serviceable, but not perfect, [web UI](https://github.com/bluesky-social/ozone/blob/main/docs/userguide.md).
-Service account is nafo-moderation.bsky.social.
+Service account is pef-moderation.bsky.social.
-The endpoint targeted by the reporting API is ozone.moderation.org.
+The endpoint targeted by the reporting API is ozone.pef-moderation.org.
 I had to add a CNAME record to
-make that work by redirecting it to nafo-moderation.org.
+make that work by redirecting it to pef-moderation.org.
 I got confused with domain naming during
 installation.
-Set up nafo-moderation.org is a supported domain in [Proton email](https://proton.me/mail) to support appeals and other
+pef-moderation.org is a supported domain in [Proton email](https://proton.me/mail) to support appeals and other
 stuff.
 Possibly for other users to help out down the line, too.